holmeshe/oa/README.md

+# Online Assessment for VetRadar

+## Start the server:
+DEBUG=cart:* npm start

+# APIs:
+/products			: get all products
+/cart/add?id={product id}	: add one product to the cart /cart/view			: list cart
+/cart/remove?id={product id}	: remove one product from the cart /cart/removeAll?id={product id}	: remove all product (of one kind) from the cart

-# SQLs for database establishing
+## SQLs for database establishing
 **(Just for reference, the SQLite file is included)**
 ==================================================================================
 CREATE TABLE products(uid CHAR(32) PRIMARY KEY, name TEXT, price INTEGER);